Persistent Organic Pollutants

 A large, long-term study of pesticide applicators in the U.S. found that diabetes incidence increased with the use (both cumulative lifetime days of use and ever use) of the organochlorine pesticides aldrin, chlordane, and heptachlor (as well as some organophosphate pesticides; see the pesticides page).
 Those who had been diagnosed more than one year prior to the study were excluded, and the participants were followed over time, ensuring that exposures were reported prior to diagnosis.
 This study was based on data from the Agricultural Health Study, which includes over 33,000 participants from Iowa and North Carolina (Montgomery et al. 2008).
 A study of farmers' wives, also based on the Agricultural Health Study, found that the organochlorine pesticide dieldrin was associated with diabetes incidence, along with four other pesticides (discussed further on the pesticides page) (Starling et al. 2014).

 In Norway, intake of lean fish, but not fatty fish or omega-3 supplements, was associated with lower risk of type 2 diabetes in women after pregnancy who were overweight or obese.
 Fatty fish, which contain dioxins and dioxin-like PCBs, did not increase the risk of type 2 diabetes, but intake did exceed the European tolerable weekly intake for dioxins and PCBs, which is a concern (Øyen et al. 2021).
+Also in Norway, in a study that covered 1986-2016, most POPs were linked to an increased risk of type 2 diabetes, and most POP levels declined more slowly over time in people with diabetes than in those without (Charles et al. 2021).

 The first study from India, where DDT is still widely used, found high levels of DDE in people, but there was no association between DDE and type 2 diabetes (Jaacks et al. 2019).